Skip to content

 A compliant WISP is not the same thing as a secure practice—but the two are closely related.
 The nine mandatory elements exist because they collectively address the most common and damaging threat vectors targeting tax professionals: phishing attacks that harvest credentials, ransomware that encrypts client data, insider errors that expose sensitive records, and vendor breaches that compromise downstream clients.

-Our security specialists evaluate your current WISP, identify compliance gaps against IRS and FTC requirements, and deliver a prioritized remediation plan—at no cost.
+Our security experts will evaluate your current WISP compliance, identify gaps against the 2026 FTC Safeguards Rule requirements, and provide a prioritized action plan for the filing season ahead.

 Share